Nikolai Astrup (politician): Minister

 Astrup entered the Solberg cabinet in 2018 as minister of international development, a post he held until 2019.
 That year he was appointed minister of digitisation, and the year after, minister of local government.

 Minister of International Development

-Following the Liberal Party’s entrance into the Solberg cabinet, Astrup was appointed minister of international development, the first person to hold the post in six years.
+Following the Liberal Party's entrance into the Solberg cabinet, Astrup was appointed minister of international development, the first person to hold the post in five years.

 In his capacity as minister, Astrup was appointed by United Nations Secretary General António Guterres in 2018 to the High-level Panel on Digital Cooperation, co-chaired by Melinda Gates and Jack Ma.

 Minister of Digitalisation

 After the Christian Democratic Party entered government on 22 January 2019, Astrup was appointed minister of digitalisation, the first of its kind.

 Minister of Local Government

-After the Progress Party withdrew from government, Astrup was appointed minister of local government, succeeding Monica Mæland, who had been appointed minister of justice.
+After the Progress Party withdrew from government in January 2020, Astrup was appointed minister of local government, succeeding Monica Mæland, who had been appointed minister of justice.

 Astrup championed the implementation of the Sustainability Development Goals (SDG) in all of government and local municipalities, being among the first countries to localize the 2030-agenda, as the Norwegian prime minister Erna Solberg was the UN Secretary General's co-chair for the SDGs.